 - Higher Retention – Due to the nature of their personal constraints, these individuals have less flexibility in career choices and employers.
 And they are well aware of that issue.
 If you can keep them performing and they are being fairly compensated they are less likely to jump ship to another company.

-The Business Case for the Mid-Career BDR
+Making a Business Case for the Experienced BDR

 The net result from the three advantages outlined above is a significant reduction in turnover, which is significant, because the attrition rates amongst BDRs are typically very high.
 The latest Bridge Group study found that 44% of software companies experienced attrition rates in excess of 30%.
 Another 48% had attrition rates between 10-29%.
 Every time an BDR leaves there is a three to six month gap in productivity.
 Why?
 Because takes between 30-60 days to recruit and hire a new BDR followed by another 60-120 days for the rep to become fully productive and hit quota.
 By reducing turnover you can achieve a significant productivity benefit through less time spent on recruiting, on-boarding, training, and coaching new BDRs.